oravnat/k_cycle/README.md

 # k_cycle

-A multigrid kappa-cycle implementation:
+A multigrid $\kappa$-cycle implementation:

 C++ implementation of "On the Recursive Structure of Multigrid Cycles" by Or Avnat and Irad Yavneh

 Paper URLs: https://doi.org/10.1137/21M1433502, https://arxiv.org/abs/2010.00626

-This code implements a multigrid "kappa-cycle" type, which is a family of cycle types which includes the classic "v-cycle", "w-cycle" and "f-cycle" types.
+This code implements a multigrid "$\kappa$-cycle" type, which is a family of cycle types which includes the classic "v-cycle", "w-cycle" and "f-cycle" types.
 The code may run on the CPU or on the GPU using cuda, decided by a command line option.
 The code also implements a Conjugate Gradients solver with a multigrid cycle as a preconditioner.

 ## Citation